karola3vax/Source2-AntiWallHack/README.md

 2. Extract the release package.
 3. Place the extracted `Source2-AntiWallHack` plugin folder into:
 `addons/counterstrikesharp/plugins/Source2-AntiWallHack/`
-4. Ensure Ray-Trace both CSSharp and MetaMod components are installed to your server
+4. Ensure both "Ray-Trace-CSSharp" and "Ray-Trace-MetaMod" is installed on your server.

 5. Restart server.
 6. First run creates config file: